-The University agrees to refrain from discriminating against or harassing any bargaining unit faculty member on account of his or her race, color, ancestry, national origin, sex, religion, age, disability, veteran's status, sexual orientation, gender identity and/or expression, or any other legally protected classification.
+The University agrees to refrain from discriminating against or harassing any bargaining unit faculty member on account of his or her inclusion in a protected class.
+These protected classes are race, color, religion, sex, sexual orientation, gender identity or expression, age, national or ethnic origin, disability, status as a parent during pregnancy and immediately after the birth of a child, status as a parent of a young child, status as a foster parent, military status, genetic information, or status as a veteran race, color, ancestry, national origin, sex, religion, age, disability, veteran's status, sexual orientation, gender identity and/or expression, or any other legally protected classification.
 The University recognizes its legal duty to refrain from discriminating against or harassing any bargaining unit faculty member on account of his or her membership in or activities on behalf of the Akron-AAUP.